devzendo/digimorse/NOTEBOOK.md

 Once the n tones of the array have been received, the $\Delta f$ and $\Delta t$ can be searched for, and these used in more precisely locating the rest of the frame's tones.

 Outstanding: Costas array size

+### Playback sine wave distortion

+Changing to a f32 for the sine table did not resolve the problem; the resulting tone was a little less harsh, but the distortion - especially noticeable in the test that increases the playback frequency, around 740 Hz - was still present.
+Reviewed the DDS code, and can't see anything obviously wrong.

+Wondering about either adding a digital low pass filter after the summing of the tone sine values, or converting from DDS to a sine table per output tone, generated on frequency change.
+Frequency change doesn't happen per-tone, it's just a nice-to-have when adjusting the sidetone, or if slewing the playback tone from its audio offset to a known sidetone (a possible aid when selecting a single decoder to play back).